 All future structures will be required to be constructed in accordance with Chapter 7A of the most current adopted version of the California Building Code and California Residential Code.
-The project site is served by Oakdale Rural Fire Protection District.
+The project site is served by Westport Fire Protection District.
 The site is located in a Local Responsibility Area (LRA).
-The project was referred to Oakdale Rural Fire Protection District, and no increase in risks were mentioned in their response.
-No significant impacts to the project site's or surrounding environment's wildfire risk is anticipated as a result of this project.
-Accordingly, the potential impacts to wildfire is considered to be consistent with those evaluated in the GPU EIR.
+The project was referred to Westport Fire Protection District, and no response has been received to date.
+No significant impacts to the project site or surrounding environment's wildfire risk is anticipated as a result of this project.
+Accordingly, the potential impact to wildfire is considered to be consistent with those evaluated in the GPU EIR.

-References: Application Materials; Referral response from Stanislaus County Public Works Department, dated April 18, 2022; Stanislaus County Zoning Ordinance (Title 21); Stanislaus County 2016 General Plan EIR; Stanislaus County General Plan and Support Documentation.1
+References: Application Materials; Referral response from Stanislaus County Public Works Department, dated January 3, 2023; Stanislaus County Zoning Ordinance (Title 21); Stanislaus County 2016 General Plan EIR; Stanislaus County General Plan and Support Documentation1.

 XXI.
-MANDATORY FINDINGS OF SIGNIFICANCE Significant Impact Not Substantial Consistent Project Identified New with GPU Impact by GPU EIR Information EIR a) Does the project have the potential to substantially degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, substantially reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of x California history or prehistory? b) Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects.) х c) Does the project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly?
-X
+MANDATORY FINDINGS OF SIGNIFICANCE Significant Impact Not Substantial Consistent Project Identified New with GPU Impact by GPU EIR Information EIR a) Does the project have the potential to substantially degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, substantially reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory? x b) Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects.)
+X c) Does the project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly? х